Five Films For Freedom 2026

 Still from 'Room 206' directed by Laurie Bisceglia (2025), part of Five Films For Freedom 2026

-This year's films come from Brazil, France, UK, USA/Mexico and Vietnam.
+This year's films came from Brazil, France, UK, USA/Mexico and Vietnam.

 Meet the filmmakers